kobolabs/metadata-style-guide/README.md

 ### Definition</br>
 You can specify the country of the language to allow customers to filter the content based on their local language preference.
 For instance, to differentiate Brazilian Portuguese from Portugal Portuguese.
 </br></br>Additionally, the script code indicates what alphabet/script a book is written in.
 For Portuguese for instance, LATN (Latin) is what we would expect.
-For Chinese though, we would expect HANS and HANT to signify Simplified Chinese Characters or Traditional Chinese characters.
+For Chinese, we would expect HANS or HANT, respectively “Simplified Chinese Characters” or “Traditional Chinese characters”.
 </br>
 ### Correct Usage (example)	</br>
 Info               | Excel                       | ONIX 2.1 and 3.0